SecretFoundation/docs/docs/dev/learn-by-doing-tutorial1.md

 }
 ```

-Sometimes incoming messages, or a responses, will have an optional field.
+Sometimes incoming messages, or responses, will have an optional field.
 Those are defined with Rust `Option` types.
 The Secret Contract SDK will include those fields as needed in the response to the client automatically.
 In our `Read` response we define `reminder` and `timestamp` using an `Option` type, because it is possible that there is no reminder for the user.

 ### A note about data types between the client and contract

-Messages are recieved by contracts as encrypted and then Base64-encoded versions of the JSON stringify'd version of the original messages (i.e., Javascript object) defined in the client code.
+Messages are received by contracts as encrypted and then Base64-encoded versions of the JSON stringified version of the original messages (i.e., Javascript object) defined in the client code.
 This transformation is transparent to you as a Secret Contract developer, but awareness of this process is important because of how it affects data types.
 Your contract will create a schema document for each message type if you add the `derive(JsonSchema)` macro to your message definitions, but you might still need to do some additional value checking and type casting in your contract code depending on the context.

 In addition, number values in Javascript are limited in range.
 The maximum safe integer value in Javascript falls somewhere between maximum `i32` and `i64` values in Rust.
 Therefore, 128-bit integers, for example, need to be sent from the client as string values because 128-bit numbers are commonly used in contracts to represent currency values (e.g. $\mu$SCRT), the Cosmos SDK (which Secret Network is built on) has a pre-defined type `Uint128`.

 A message type with a `Uint128` field will expect a string from the incoming JSON, which is validated to be a correct representation of a 128-bit unsigned integer value.
-In order, to use the `Uint128` field value in your contract code, e.g., to put it in contract storage, you will then need to convert it to a Rust `u128` type.
+In order to use the `Uint128` field value in your contract code, e.g., to put it in contract storage, you will then need to convert it to a Rust `u128` type.

-Likewise, a message type with `HumanAddr` or `CanonicalAddr` as a field values will also be sent from the client using string values.
+Likewise, a message type with `HumanAddr` or `CanonicalAddr` as field values will also be sent from the client using string values.

 ## Secret Contract storage